mwelwankuta/merlee.js/README.md

 # Installation

-Assuming your already have [Nodejs](https://nodejs.dev/) installed on your machine. create a directory to hold your application. and change directory into the newly created directory
+Assuming you already have [Nodejs](https://nodejs.dev/) installed on your machine. create a directory to hold your application and `cd` into the newly created folder

 ```
 $ mkdir my-app